nachivpn/nbe-course/README.md

 ### Presentation

-Every participant is expected to read atleast two papers from the [list of papers](papers.md), and give a presentation on them at the [Initial Types Club](https://github.com/InitialTypes/Club/wiki) meeting on the 28th of November.
+Every participant is expected to read at least two papers from the [list of papers](papers.md), and give a presentation on them at the [Initial Types Club](https://github.com/InitialTypes/Club/wiki) meeting on the 28th of November.
 More details on the presentation to follow later.

 ## Examination